vccw/vccw.github.io/projects.md

 # Sponsored Projects

-In addition to the annual Violet Crown Festival in May and Violet Crown Arts Festival in December, VCCW also  hassponsored art projects in the community.
+In addition to the annual Violet Crown Festival in May and Violet Crown Arts Festival in December, VCCW also  has sponsored art projects in the community.
 These include:

 * [Voices of the Violet Crown](voices.html), a project gathering the stories of our neighborhood from past generations